William Richard O'Byrne

-Life
+Biography

 He was elder son of Robert O'Byrne and his wife Martha Trougher, daughter of Joseph Clark.
 He was a young man when he conceived of publishing a record of the service of every living Royal Navy officer of the executive branch.
 The work proved an unrewarding struggle.
 Sir Francis Thornhill Baring appointed him librarian at the Admiralty; but his successor, Algernon Percy, 4th Duke of Northumberland, did not confirm the position.

-Recognition for O'Byrne's work came from the Royal United Service Institution, and in 1857 he was specially elected a member of the Athenæum Club.
+Recognition for O'Byrne's work came from the Royal United Service Institution, and in 1857, he was specially elected a member of the Athenæum Club.
 On the death of his cousin Georgiana O'Byrne, he succeeded to the Cabinteely estate, County Wicklow.
 In 1872, he was High Sheriff of Wicklow, and was M.P. for the county from 1874 to 1880.
 But the property to which he had succeeded was heavily mortgaged; the mortgagees foreclosed, and O'Byrne was left with little.
 In 1884, he was awarded £100 from the royal bounty.
 The Admiralty refused him a post.
 During his last years O'Byrne's health broke down, and he was mainly dependent on his daughter.

 In the summer of 1896 he was granted £125 from the royal bounty.
 He died in South Kensington on 7 July 1896.
 His wife, by whom he had one daughter, predeceased him.